digitalbricklayer/techteapotcom/src/content/posts/not-the-dud-but-the-dude.md

 aliases: [/not-the-dud-but-the-dude/]
 ---

-Brendan from <a href="http://www.secure-eserver.com/">Sentinal</a> was kind enough to point out a new <a href="https://en.wikipedia.org/wiki/Open_source">open source </a> network mapping tool.
+Brendan from [Sentinal](http://www.secure-eserver.com/) was kind enough to point out a new [open source ](https://en.wikipedia.org/wiki/Open_source) network mapping tool.
 It looks really good and so far seems to work!
-It's called <a href="http://www.mikrotik.com/thedude.php">The Dude</a>, probably sounds better in an American accent, and I tried it on our test network with the following results.
+It's called [The Dude](http://www.mikrotik.com/thedude.php), probably sounds better in an American accent, and I tried it on our test network with the following results.

-There are more <a href="http://www.mikrotik.com/screenshots.php">screenshots</a> on the Microtik website.
+There are more [screenshots](http://www.mikrotik.com/screenshots.php) on the Microtik website.

-Did I mention that it's <strong>free</strong>?
+Did I mention that it's **free**?

 I haven't had time to compare it to other tools but it was simple to install and it worked first time.